-We all know ingested lead paint or lead paint dust is a health hazard to young children which is why it has not been used in homes for over 30 years.
-Notwithstanding the fact that minimum threshold elevated blood lead levels (EBLLs) as a % of children under 6 years of age as reported by the Center for Disease Control (CDC) DECREASED by almost 90% (about 8% in 1997 (1,776,593) to about 1% in 2007 (248,844)) without additional EPA interference, the EPA was still compelled to write this new rule.
+We all know ingested lead paint or lead paint dust is a health hazard to young children, which is why it has not been used in homes for over 30 years.
+Notwithstanding the fact that minimum threshold elevated blood lead levels (EBLLs) as a percent of children under 6 years of age as reported by the Center for Disease Control (CDC) decreased by almost 90% without additional EPA interference, the EPA was still compelled to write this new rule.

-The CDC has not publicly posted EBLL results past 2007 but if you perform an exponential regression analysis on the CDC data from the 10 years 1997 to 2007 (which I did), the elevated blood lead levels of children under 6 years of age projects out to be about 0.5% of children aged 5 and below in 2010, or roughly 130,000 children out of a total child population under 6 years of about 25,000,000.
+The CDC has not publicly posted EBLL results past 2007, but if you perform an exponential regression analysis on the CDC data from the 10 years 1997 to 2007, the elevated blood lead levels of children under 6 years of age projects out to be about 0.5% of children aged 5 and below in 2010, or roughly 130,000 children out of a total child population under 6 years of about 25,000,000.

-Some 30+ years after we stopped using lead based paint and are now at a point where health risks to young children from this old paint technology is at about 0.5%, the EPA lumbers into action.
-This RRP rule from the EPA is intended to address lead based paint hazards created by activities from renovation, repair, and painting that disturb lead based paint in target housing and child-occupied facilities.
+Some 30+ years after the phase-out of lead-based paint we are now at a point where health risks to young children from this old paint technology are at about 0.5%, the EPA lumbers into action.
+This RRP rule from the EPA is intended to address lead-based paint hazards created by activities from renovation, repair, and painting that disturb lead-based paint in target housing and child-occupied facilities.

 What is “Target Housing?”
-Well, the EPA defines ``target housing'' in TSCA section 401 as any housing constructed on or before December 31, 1977, except:
+The EPA defines "target housing'' in TSCA section 401 as any housing constructed on or before December 31, 1977, except: